RESOStandards/web-api-commander/doc/Certification.md

 For more information regarding Parameters and Client Settings, see the [Web API Walkthrough](https://github.com/RESOStandards/web-api-commander/wiki/Configuring-the-RESO-Commander-for-Automated-Web-API-Core-Testing).

 ### Web API Cucumber Acceptance Tests
 The Cucumber BDD acceptance tests for Web API 2.0.0 Core certification are [here](https://github.com/RESOStandards/web-api-commander/blob/main/src/main/java/org/reso/certification/features/web-api/web-api-server.core.feature).
-If you have any questions, please [send us an email](mailto:dev@reso.org).
+If you have any questions, please [email us](mailto:dev@reso.org).

 ### Gradle Tasks for Web API 2.0.0 Server Certification
 While you may use tags to filter tests as you choose, explained in the next section, it's convenient